 Next, I’ve been on such a grind coming up from being rock bottom that I can’t travel to places with the most beautiful architecture in the world.
 You know the kind?
 The kind that you can’t even take a bad picture of it.
 In fact, I was chosen for a project because of how I am able to shoot challenging buildings and overcome challenging scenarios.
 Showing architecture photos like those of the Marylin Monroe Towers was pointless as the client mentioned how anyone can take pictures of a building like it.
 This comment really opened my eyes and I couldn’t help but completely understand.
 That’s not to say the architecture here in London isn’t awesome.

-Instead of traveling around to try and capture photos for my architectural photography portfolio, I decided to focus on local buildings and try to show them in the light of the best architecture in the world.
+Instead of travelling around to try and capture photos for my architectural photography portfolio, I decided to focus on local buildings and try to show them in the light of the best architecture in the world.
 Doing this, I realized many buildings haven’t been photographed because they are very difficult due to elements like other buildings, surrounding context, hydro poles, hydro cables, and undesired activity.
 Man, some are probably not photographed because no one knows about them existing outside of the downtown core.
 Hey, as much as I love One London Place, there is more to London’s architecture.

 As well, I’m shooting with pure intent with all of these photos I share, not gimmicks for likes.
 The main intention is to show the architecture in a way that is larger than life.
 What I mean is that I want the building to look amazing so that people look at it with fresh eyes and become intrigued.
 I want this reaction on social media, my site, my client’s website, and by judges if submitted to an awards contest by the client.
 There is a purpose for everything happening in the photo and there is a good chance I stood there for an hour or more just to get that one image.
 In my twilight shots, I love to include life and motion for a more dynamic shot and a more realistic way for someone to experience the architecture at that moment.
 When shooting these twilights, you shoot a long exposure that creates light trails from passing cars.
 Light trails are exciting and I see far too many photos that use them as a gimmick because they look cool.
 I say as a gimmick because there is nothing else about the image other than the light trails.
 The rest of the scene is saying nothing or has no intent and looks like a random photo vs the act of making a photograph.
 There is no other story to the photo.
 I feel my work has matured due to shooting with intent and slowing down.